mavlink/mavlink-devguide/en/guide/mavlink_version.md

 # MAVLink Version

-MAVLink is deployed in two major versions: v1.0, which was widely adopted around 2013 and v2.0, which was adopted by major users early 2017 but there are still quite a few legacy peripherals in use not supporting it.
-The [MAVLink 2.0](../guide/mavlink_2.md) C/C++ and Python libraries are backwards compatible and support also MAVLink 1.0.
-This has tremendously simplified the transition.
+MAVLink is deployed in two major versions: *MAVLink 1.0* and [MAVLink 2.0](../guide/mavlink_2.md).

+*MAVLink v1.0* was widely adopted around 2013.
+*MAVLink 2.0* was adopted by major users early 2017, but there are still quite a few legacy peripherals in use that don't yet support it.
+The *MAVLink 2.0* C/C++ and Python libraries are backwards compatible with MAVLink 1.0, which has tremendously simplified the transition.

 ## Version Handshaking

-Support for MAVLink 2 is indicated in the [AUTOPILOT\_VERSION](http://mavlink.org/messages/common#AUTOPILOT_VERSION) message by the [MAVLINK2](http://mavlink.org/messages/common#MAV_PROTOCOL_CAPABILITY_MAVLINK2) flag.
+Support for *MAVLink 2* is indicated in the [AUTOPILOT\_VERSION](../messages/common.md#AUTOPILOT_VERSION) message by the [MAV_PROTOCOL_CAPABILITY_MAVLINK2](../messages/common.md#MAV_PROTOCOL_CAPABILITY_MAVLINK2) flag.
 This is sufficient if the communication link between autopilot and GCS is completely transparent.
 However, most communication links are not completely transparent as they either include routing or in case of fixed-length wireless implementations on packetization.
-In order to also test the link, the MAVLink 2 handshake protocol sends a MAVLink 2 frame to test the complete communication chain.
+In order to also test the link, the *MAVLink 2* handshake protocol sends a *MAVLink 2* frame to test the complete communication chain.

-To do so, the GCS sends a [COMMAND\_LONG](http://mavlink.org/messages/common#COMMAND_LONG)  or [COMMAND\_INT](http://mavlink.org/messages/common#COMMAND_INT)  message with the command ID [MAV\_CMD\_REQUEST\_PROTOCOL\_VERSION](http://mavlink.org/messages/common#MAV_CMD_REQUEST_PROTOCOL_VERSION).
+To do so, the GCS sends a [COMMAND\_LONG](../messages/common.md#COMMAND_LONG)  or [COMMAND\_INT](../messages/common.md#COMMAND_INT)  message with the command ID [MAV\_CMD\_REQUEST\_PROTOCOL\_VERSION](../messages/common.md#MAV_CMD_REQUEST_PROTOCOL_VERSION).

-If the system supports MAVLink 2 and the handshake it will respond with PROTOCOL_VERSION **encoded as MAVLink 2 packet**.
-If it does not support MAVLink 2 it should NACK the command.
+If the system supports *MAVLink 2* and the handshake it will respond with PROTOCOL_VERSION **encoded as MAVLink 2 packet**.
+If it does not support *MAVLink 2* it should NACK the command.
 The GCS should fall back to a timeout in case the command interface is not implemented properly.
 The diagram below illustrates the complete sequence.

 {% mermaid %}